Research at the Life Sciences Interface is well established at Birmingham, with many strong and ongoing multidisciplinary collaborations.

 Students often choose to continue working in an area they have explored through a mini-project for their PhD.
 Although this is not compulsory, the opportunity to sample an area of research before selecting the PhD project enables students to make well-informed choices regarding their PhD research topic.

 The PhD projects undertaken by students in the centre apply the skills developed in the first year to larger projects of a similar nature.
 Each project is supervised by a physical scientist, a computational scientist and a biomedical scientist to ensure advancements are made in all three areas.
 Students in the centre work across the university, with previous projects having seen students based in the Medical School, Chemistry, Chemical Engineering, Computer Science, Physics, Computer Science, Psychology, Biosciences and Dentistry and within research groups at Birmingham Children's Hospital and the Queen Elizabeth Hospital Birmingham.
 The ability to work across multiple research environments means students in the centre have access to the widest possible range of facilities and experiences.

 We are always interested to hear from academics who have an idea which would require the physical science knowledge or computation skills of our students to develop further.
-If you are interested in working with us please see our information for potential supervisors page for more details, and contact us via email@example.com
+If you are interested in working with us please contact us via email@example.com